evoltech2/decayimage/README.markdown

-End Time - Ushahidi Plugin
+Decay Image - Ushahidi Plugin
 ===============

 About